ordepdev/ordepdev.github.io/_drafts/merkle-trees.md

 ## Building a Merkle-Tree

-In order to build a Merkle-Tree we ned to define three new types: `Leaf`, `Node`, and `MerkleTree`.
+In order to build a Merkle tree, we need to define three new types: `Leaf`, `Node`, and `MerkleTree`.

 Let's start by defining `Leaf` -- it should contain the _hash_ value of a given data block.
-In this implementation I'll ignore the link between a `Leaf` and a _data block_, let's just assume that a `Leaf` type is representing the _hashing_ value of a
+In this implementation, I'll ignore the link between a `Leaf` and a _data block_, let's just assume that a `Leaf` type is representing the _hashing_ value of a
 _data block_.